 Commercial land use generally allows for the activity necessary to provide goods and services.
 The commercial activity includes businesses of all types and professional and business office space.
 Commercial ventures create jobs that provide an essential part of the Murray and Calloway County economy.
 These ventures may be located in free-standing buildings or in various types of shopping centers.
 Shopping centers generally contain on-site and off-street parking and are owned and operated by a single entity.
-Shopping center is small, serving the immediate needs of the surrounding neighborhood while a community shopping center is larger, serving the needs of several neighborhoods.
+Shopping centers are broadly classified on the basis of size and service radius.
+A neighborhood shopping center is small, serving the immediate needs of the surrounding neighborhoods.
 A regional shopping center serves several communities and generally includes a large area and several shopping locations.
 Murray can be classified as a regional shopping location containing several businesses that cater to residents and businesses in the surrounding counties.